 I wish Dan all the best always.
 He’s a good guy and friend.

-Kurt Manwaring: What is your filming schedule like for Season 6?
+What is Paul Green’s When Calls the Heart filming schedule like for Season 6?

-Paul Greene: What keeps me grounded is my family, my amazing upbringing, my unique relationship with God, my son, Oli, and a 20 year journey in entertainment.
+What keeps me grounded is my family, my amazing upbringing, my unique relationship with God, my son, Oli, and a 20-year journey in entertainment.